daattali/beautiful-jekyll/README.md

 5. Commit any changes and push everything to the master branch of your GitHub repository.
 GitHub Pages will then rebuild and serve your website automatically.

 Disclaimer: I personally am NOT using local development so I don't know much about running Jekyll locally.
 If you follow this route, please don't ask me questions because unfortunately I honestly won't be able to help!

+Additionally, if you choose to deploy Jekyll using a local ruby installation, you can tell Jekyll to automatically categorize your blog posts by tags.
+You just need to set `link-tags: true` in `_config.yml`.
+Jekyll will then generate a new page for each unique tag which lists all of the posts that belong to that tag.

 ### Credits